These are the SmartSocial.com App Zones:

 The Text Me app offers free texting, calling, and additional phone numbers.
 In our experience, students will download apps like this so that they can hide their activity from their parents.
 Even if a user doesn’t have a cellular plan, they can make calls and send texts using the app.
 Additionally, the Text Me app offers location sharing features which can be incredibly dangerous for students.
 Watch our Text Me App safety video.

 The Tik Tok app is a music video social media platform.
-Tik Tok was purchased by the creators of Musical.ly and Musical.ly discontinued their app and transferred all of the users to the Tik Tok app.
+Musical.ly was purchased by the creators of Tik Tok and Musical.ly discontinued their app and transferred all of the users to the Tik Tok app/servers in China.
 This app is popular because it mixes self deprecating humor with the latest pop music songs.
 In our experience, apps like Tik Tok can allow strangers to direct message your children (and consume a large amount of time, without creating a positive online footprint for your student).
 Watch our Tik Tok App safety video.

 Tinder is a dating app, marketed to adults, that allows users to connect with other Tinder users.
 Users anonymously swipe right if they’re interested in seeing a user’s profile or they swipe left to pass.
 If both users express interest or “swipe right” on each other then those users become a match.
 Once a user has been matched with another Tinder user they can start chatting with each other in the app.
 When signing up, users must use a Facebook profile to verify their authenticity to Tinder.
 Watch our Tinder safety video.

+In 2019, Tumblr was sold by Yahoo to Automattic (WordPress.com’s parent company).
+Since WordPress runs 34% of all websites in the world, that means that Tumblr – which is already incredibly popular with students – is going to get even more prevalent.
 Tumblr is one of the world’s most popular blogging platforms.
-In 2013 (until 2019) Tumblr’s terms of service stated they would not delete pornographic information (and they were OK with that sort of content).
+In 2013 (until 2019) Tumblr’s terms of service stated they would not delete pornographic information.
 They encourage students to hide from their real identity (by suggesting a default/random fake username on registration).
 Tumblr has a big search box at the top of the page and up until January 2019 pornographic information could still be found.
 Watch our Tumblr App video.

 Voxer is a free messaging app that allows users to send real-time voice messages (like a walkie-talkie) to other users.
 Teens like using Voxer because their activity on the app doesn’t appear on their parents’ phone bills.
 By default, profiles are public on Voxer which can be very dangerous.
 Watch our Voxer video.